SiaFoundation/mux/spec_v2.md

 |   4    | uint32 | Packet size | 1220-32768     |
 |   4    | uint32 | Max timeout | 120000-7200000 |

-Settings are encrypted in the same manner as [Packets](#packets): a 12-byte nonce, a ciphertext (8 bytes in this case), and a 16-byte tag.
+Settings are encrypted in the same manner as [Packets](#packets): a ciphertext (8 bytes in this case) followed by a 16-byte tag.

 Peers agree upon settings by choosing the minimum of the two packet sizes and the maximum of the two timeouts.
 The timeout is an integer number of